1,000+ Opportunities

 RFA 2017-01 Community Corrections and Juvenile Delinquency Prevention

-Based on current listing details, eligibility includes: Nonprofit and government organizations serving victims in the District of Columbia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit and government organizations serving victims in the District of Columbia.
+Confirm the full requirements in the official notice before applying.